syncfusion-content/uwp-docs/uwp/CellGrid/Rows-and-Columns.md

 ### ResizeToFit

-The SfCellGrid provides support to enable the resizing of rows and columns based on the cell content.
+The Excel-like Grid provides support to enable the resizing of rows and columns based on the cell content.
 The parameters passed in the method is of type `GridRangeInfo` that mentions the ranges of rows and columns to allow resizing and `GridResizeToFitOptions` enum that provides the user with the options to control the resizing behavior.

 The options in the `GridResizeToFitOptions` enum are: